-Cambridge dictionary defines natural "as found in nature and not involving anything made or done by people"
+Cambridge dictionary defines natural "as found in nature and not involving anything made or done by people."

-Also, by this definition, dog poo is natural as it is completely untouched by human, is it toxic?
+Also, by this definition, dog poo is natural as it is completely untouched by a human, is it toxic?

-Peanut (yes it is natural) seems harmless but it can kill people who are allergic to it.
-Similar case applied to capsicum so it is case specific not everyone.
+Peanut (yes it is natural) seems harmless, but it can kill people who are allergic to it.
+Similar case applied to capsicum, so it is case-specific not everyone.
 Science has shown us that smoking killed yet many lives over 100 years by smoking over 30 cigarettes a day,

 If you use a body lotion, a fabric softener, or even a perfume and experience headache every time you use, the best way is to stop using it completely.
 The real challenge: you are not able to stop people around you using it.

-Interestingly, several well known compounds in perfumery which could be naturally extracted from plants or synthetically produced, is a carcinogenic (Grenville, 2017): Coumarin is a good example.
+Interestingly, several well-known compounds in perfumery, which could be naturally extracted from plants or synthetically produced, is a carcinogenic (Grenville, 2017).
+Coumarin is a good example.

 According to the Perfume Handbook (Groom,1992)